kallaway/100-days-of-code/log.md

 - Worked on open-source task.

 **Thoughts:** Hiting procrastination again and again but not giving up this time, maintaining decipline.
 Feeling asleep due to stress on mind, so started day with little exercise felt energetic.

+### Day 13: October 22, 2023

+**Today's Progress**:
+- Tackled SQL interview questions provided by @DataLemur
+- Successfully tackled Python coding challenges.
+- Conducted an analysis of the company's CAC.
+- Contributed to an open-source repository on @github